CCI-MOC/xdmod-cntr/XdmodAID.md

 and seemed to work (ie, I got milli CPU in the jobs table).

 I then tried to setup Supremm on the staging project, and the process failed when running from xdmod-setup.
-I did get the staging mariadb setup by restoring from a backup of production though something is wrong with the configuration of mongo
+I did get the staging mariadb setup by restoring from a backup of production though something is wrong with the configuration of mongo.
+I opened a ticket with xdmod as xdmod-setup failed to configure supremm - seems to have some issue.

+Although I opened tikets with the xdmod team about aggregate_supremm running to completion without aggregating anything in considering the data, there is nothing to aggregate, so while I was waiting for the xdmod team to get back in touch with me I was working on providing data to aggregate.

 # xdmod-hierarchy

 In order to report to insititutions, departments and PIs; a system wide hierarchy can be defined to aggreate statistics at the appropriate level.
 This is done using csv files that define each level - the xdmod documentation explaination can be found in (https://open.xdmod.org/10.0/hierarchy.html, https://open.xdmod.org/10.0/user-names.html, https://open.xdmod.org/10.0/cloud.html).
 I will try to cosolidate and explain this a bit better.